Savigny-sur-Orge

-Savigny-sur-Orge ([saviɲi syʁ ɔʁʒ], literally Savigny on Orge) is a commune in the southern suburbs of Paris, France.
+Savigny-sur-Orge ([saviɲi syʁ ɔʁʒ], literally Savigny upon Orge) is a commune in the southern suburbs of Paris, France.
 It is located 19.1 km (11.9 mi) from the center of Paris in the département of Essonne.

 During the 2005 civil unrest in France, Savigny was the first city to implement a curfew.
 It is home to the Jean-Baptiste Corot High School, a twelfth-century château converted into a school and the former property of Marshal Davout.

 Inhabitants of Savigny-sur-Orge are known as Saviniens.
 Writer Patrick Erouart-Siad (born 1955 in Savigny) won the 1993 Prix Ève Delacroix of the Académie française.

-Louis-Nicolas Davout, a military commander under Napoleon, died in Savigny-sur-Orge, and one of the squares bears his name.
+Louis-Nicolas Davout, a military commander under Napoleon, died in Savigny-sur-Orge while serving as mayor, and one of the squares bears his name.

+History

+The Hôtel de Ville was completed in 1999.

 Population

 Sport

 The city hosts a baseball team called The Lions of Savigny-sur-Orge which plays at a national level.

 Transport

 Savigny-sur-Orge is served by Savigny-sur-Orge station on Paris RER line C.

+In May 1909 a venue for aviation races and exhibitions, Port-Aviation, opened to the public in neighboring Viry-Châtillon as the world's first purpose-built aerodrome.
+Distinguished visitors arrived at Savigny-sur-Orge station, about 900 m from Port-Aviation in Savigny-sur-Orge.
+This led the press and post card publishers occasionally to refer to Port-Aviation by the misnomer "Sauvigny Airfield."
+However, the general public attending events at Port-Aviation arrived from Paris by rail at Juvisy station in Juvisy-sur-Orge, just under a kilometre (0.6 mile) from the airfield, and the Juvisy railway station had a sign directing visitors to "Juvisy Airfield."
+As a result, the press and post card publishers more frequently — and just as inaccurately — referred to Port-Aviation as "Juvisy Airfield" or simply "Juvisy," which became the dominant misnomer for Port-Aviation.